Stefanos Tsitsipas: “My goal is to create the best possible memories, on and off the court”

-With back to back semi-final runs at Roland-Garros and the Australian Open, Greece’s Stefanos Tsitsipas is getting closer and closer to his goal of becoming a Grand Slam champion.
+After back to back semi-final runs at Roland-Garros and the Australian Open, and winning his first ATP Masters Series title on Sunday in Monte-Carlo, Greece’s Stefanos Tsitsipas is getting closer and closer to his goal of becoming a Grand Slam champion.
 In a wide-ranging interview, the 22-year-old discusses his hopes, fears and dreams, on and off the court.
-Below is a translation from the original Greek.
+Below is a translation from the original interview in Greek.

 Stefanos Tsitsipas, now that some days have passed, as you begin to realise what you achieved in Melbourne, how proud are you of your run there?

 “Of course, it’s nice to get to the semi-finals of the Australian Open and it’s a valuable thing, but to be honest I aim higher.
 This semi-final did not bring me as many emotions as the previous ones, but it is an excellent result.
 I’m getting close, in any case!
 I am happy that I can reach two consecutive Grand Slam semi-finals, it also helps me in terms of adding ranking points.
 There are many advantages to it.”